Larry Holloway Obituary - Sciotoville, OH | The Daily Times

 Larry was an integral part of the father and son team that showed cars and enjoyed woodworking.
 Above all, he was old fashion family oriented.

-Also preceding him in death were a son, Jason J. Holloway, and an infant brother, Roger.
+Also preceding him in death were a son, Jason J. Holloway, an infant brother, Roger and two sisters, Jean Rawlins and Lori Traylor.

 Surviving are his wife, Patricia Ratliff Holloway, a son, Bobby Holloway of Sciotoville; a brother, Paul (Nancy) Holloway of Scioto Furnace and two sisters, Sue (Jim) Nance of Wheelersburg and Judy (Gary) Caldwell of Wheelersburg.